 Since 2008, our lab has been working on migration patterns and population dynamics of monarch butterflies.
 We primarily use stable isotopes in wing chitin to estimate the natal origin of individuals captured throughout the range and over multiple seasons.
 Our goal with this work is to describe broad-scale connectivity patterns across the eastern breeding range and then integrate this information into year-round predictive population models to understand what limits and regulates migratory monarch butterflies.
 We have also been involved in a collaborative project to understand the proximate causes of migratory behaviour.

-Flockhart, DTT, Dabydeen, A, Satterfield, D, Hobson, KA, Wassenaar, LI & Norris, DR. 2017.Patterns of parasitism in monarch butterflies during the breeding season in eastern North America.
-In press: Ecological Entomology
+Flockhart, DTT, Dabydeen, A, Satterfield, D, Hobson, KA, Wassenaar, LI & Norris, DR. 2018.Patterns of parasitism in monarch butterflies during the breeding season in eastern North America.
+Ecological Entomology 43:28-36.

 Flockhart, DTT, Fitz-gerald, B, Brower, LP, Derbyshire, R, Hobson, KA, Wassenaar, LI, Altizer, S & Norris, DR. 2017.
 Migration distance as a selective episode for wing morphology in a migratory insect.
 Movement Ecology 5:7.